pyralasis/SeniorDesignProject/User Manual/Main.md

-# User Manual for TITLE
+# User Manual for Check

-DESCRIPTION GOES HERE I GUESS
+Check is a node based editor for creating neural networks.

 # Quick Links